jbpoline/ohbm2014_talk_imaging_genetics/talk.md

 - Pre-register hypotheses
 - Statistics:
     - Always try to get a sense of the power
-    - Take the right statistical tool
+    - Take robust statistical tools
     - Meta analysis if you can
-    - Replication always
+    - Replication if you can
-    - power analyses with the smallest effect size (cost does not enter in this calculation)
+    - Power analyses with the smallest effect size (cost does not enter in this calculation)
     - Effect size variation estimation (bootstrapping)

 Power Calculator with